 Monitor renal function periodically in patients treated with Tekturna.
-Changes in renal function, including acute renal failure, can be caused by drugs that affect the renin-angiotensin-aldosterone system.
-Patients whose renal function may depend in part on the activity of the renin-angiotensin-aldosterone system (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or non-steroidal anti-inflammatory (NSAID) therapy may be at particular risk for developing acute renal failure on Tekturna [see Contraindications (4), Warnings and Precautions (5.2), Clinical Studies (14.3)].
-Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function.
+Changes in renal function, including acute renal failure, can be caused by drugs that affect the RAAS.
+Patients whose renal function may depend in part on the activity of the RAAS (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or nonsteroidal anti-inflammatory drug (NSAID), including selective Cyclooxygenase-2 inhibitors (COX-2 inhibitors), therapy may be at particular risk for developing acute renal failure on Tekturna [see Warnings and Precautions (5.2), Drug Interactions (7), Use in Specific Populations (8.6), and Clinical Studies (14.3)].

 Monitor serum potassium periodically in patients receiving Tekturna.
-Drugs that affect the renin-angiotensin-aldosterone system can cause hyperkalemia.
+Drugs that affect the RAAS can cause hyperkalemia.
 Risk factors for the development of hyperkalemia include renal insufficiency, diabetes, combination use with ARBs or ACEIs [see Contraindications (4), Warnings and Precautions (5.2), and Clinical Studies (14.3)], NSAIDs, or potassium supplements or potassium sparing diuretics.

 Clinical Trials Experience

 The following serious adverse reactions are discussed in greater detail in other sections of the label:

 - Fetal Toxicity [see Warnings and Precautions (5.1)]

 - Anaphylactic Reactions and Head and Neck Angioedema [see Warnings and Precautions (5.3)]